Sue: Who’s Robin Bland?

 Sue: The Doctor didn’t save the day.
 In fact, he made a right pig’s ear of it.
 He did persuade an old woman to die, though, so it wasn’t a completely wasted journey.
 But it definitely wasn’t his finest hour, and I’d be surprised if the Time Lords sent him on another mission after that.
 Maybe that was the Doctor’s plan all along?

 Sue: I liked that.
 Some of the dialogue was priceless.
 The performances were really strong, too, and I loved the sets.
 The plot was a bit mad in places, and the direction could have been a lot better, but it didn’t outstay its welcome and I enjoyed the story’s atmosphere.

 Me: Go on, give it a nine.

 Me: Please?
 It’s The Brain of Morbius.

 Sue: It isn’t worth a nine.
-I’m sorry.
-The plot lets it down.
+I’m sorry, Neil.
+The plot let it down.
 Maybe Terry was right to take his name off it.
 Now shut up before I change my mind and give it a seven.